Search results for

 Snapchat screenshot 2021

-Snapchat is an odd messaging app, but one of the most popular.
+Snapchat is an odd messaging app but one of the most popular.
 It uses photo chatting instead of traditional text chatting.
-However, text chats, voice chats, and video chats (with up to 16 people) are also available in the app.
-It is in the process of undergoing a massive reconstruction project, so it’ll be much different by the end of 2019.
-The app is entirely free, comes with some neat AR functionality, and the self-destructing messages are popular with most of its users.
+However, text, voice, and video chats (with up to 16 people) are also available in the app.
+The app is free, has neat AR functionality, and has self-destructive messages that are popular with most users.

 Viber